Creating a compelling retail experience that seamlessly weaves the story of the products and the people who use it.

 YETI is known for making bear-proof, indestructible coolers for outdoor enthusiasts.
 What began as a passion project by two brothers in search of higher quality coolers to accompany their adventures, grew to become a $450 million enterprise.

-They approached us to help elevate their online retail experience to match the quality of their products.
+They approached Hard Candy Shell to help elevate their online retail experience to match the quality of their products.

 one-of-a-kind retail experience

 The flagship product page showcases the coolers and its function while giving the customer easy access to information and, of course, the buy button.
 A few elements the team gave extra attention to:

 - Navigate by cooler size

 Designed a sub-nav for easy navigation to other cooler sizes.
 This makes size comparison more efficient.

 The color of a cooler is not usually chosen for its aesthetics alone.
 A white cooler is for an activity like fishing as it deflects heat, while a tan colored cooler is used for hunting to better blend in with its environment.
 When a customer chooses the color of the cooler, the photos reflect the appropriate activities.

 It's hard to visualize the size of products online, harder still is to visualize capacity.
 Along with dimensions of the cooler, a customer can see how many cans of beer or pounds of ice fit into the cooler.

 To fully appreciate the engineering of the cooler, the team implemented an explorer tool that calls out features that make this cooler unique.